Skip to Content

 So with this in mind I started creating some low carb recipes and this low carb vegan salad is one of my favorite go to meals.

 This recipe is predominantly made up of raw zucchini noodles.
 Whilst this might not seem that interesting, it is our yummy keto satay dressing that gives this salad so much umph.
-And guess what a portion is only 8g NET CARBS BABY!!!
+And guess what a portion is only 8g net carbs.

 A low carb diet is often referred to as ‘keto’.
 A vegan keto diet requires a lot of research to carry out successfully.